rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Required For

-The Integration Hub is REQUIRED the default orchestrator SGX Agent mode.
+The Integration Hub is REQUIRED the for enabling support for orchestration support.

 ### Prerequisites